-Management Interns undertaking the Master degree must complete this course before they can graduate from the HMIP.
-This means that all subjects must be passed before Management Interns can graduate from the HMIP.
-If there are subjects outstanding at the end of 2 years, the Management Intern will be ineligible to graduate from the HMIP.
+NB It is a mandatory requirement of HMIP Interns to complete the Master degree within 2 years.
+Management Interns undertaking the Master degree must complete this course before they can graduate from the HMIP i.e. all subjects must be passed before Management Interns can

 Management Interns are required to pay the University fees to repeat any failed or deferred subjects during the 2 years or the full University fees after the 2 years.

-If a Management Intern fails a number of subjects in the first year, they may be terminated from the HMIP.
+If a Management Intern fails a subject, they may be terminated from the HMIP.